Wanna explore an abandoned (and possibly even haunted) reservoir? We’ve found just the place…

 Some practical notes

-Nearest place for food and drinks: Before the Joaquim sign at Wishart Road, there’s a small coffee shop named Lakshmi Vilas.
+The nearest place for food and drinks: Before the Joaquim sign at Wishart Road, there’s a small coffee shop named Lakshmi Vilas.
 Alternatively, grab something from Cheers at the Esso station which is right by the main road (you’ll see it before you turn into Wishart Road).

 Nearest public toilets: There’s one nestled within the plants at Joaqium (head in and look for the little white shack), as well as at the aforementioned Esso station (we recommend the latter).

-Would you go on this trek?
+Would you go on the Keppel Hill Reservoir trek?

 Despite being an abandoned reservoir, locating it is not an impossible task, especially with directions.
 This is no MacRitchie though; being one-third the size of an Olympic pool, the area isn’t as extensive as many of the other commonly known reservoirs or hiking trails in Singapore.
 What we enjoyed most is taking in the unusual view of the abandoned waters and greenery with no one else around… We just have to remember our insect repellant the next time we go.